Stage 1 Fire Restrictions, effective Aug. 12, 2025, for unincorporated western Boulder County.

 • What resources may be available to address potential issues or concerns you may identify during the DIY assessment?

-Please note that the DIY Healthy Homes assessment checklist is for informational and educational purposes only.
+Please note that the Healthy Homes Assessment Checklist is for informational and educational purposes only.
 If you have specific concerns about your home, please consult the appropriate service technician.

-• We spend 90% of our time indoors, and the air quality is often worse than the quality of air outdoors.
+• We spend 90% of our time indoors, where the air quality is often worse than outdoors.

 Asthma is More Common in Colorado than the National Average